heutelbeck/sapl-policy-engine/sapl-documentation/4_3_JavaAPI.md

    </dependency>
 ```

-The library with Spring auto configuration support:
+The library with Spring autoconfiguration support:

 ```xml
    <dependency>